BilalAhmed-Dev/LeaderBoard/readme.md

 - Display top 100 players.

-- If the players below or above the logged in user are not one of the top 100 they will be displayed at the end of the table along with the logged in user as follows: 2 below and 3 above and above them the top 100 players.
+- If the players below or above the logged-in user are not one of the top 100 they will be displayed at the end of the table along with the logged-in user as follows: 2 below and 3 above and above them the top 100 players.

-- The logged in user row will be highlighted
+- The logged-in user row will be highlighted

-- The players Daily Diff will be 0 initially but once the user starts adding scores the Daily Diff will change to 1 if the player rank increases and -1 if it decreases and if the player remains at the same rank, The Daily Diff will be 0.
+- The player's Daily Diff will be 0 initially but once the user starts adding scores the Daily Diff will change to 1 if the player rank increases and -1 if it decreases and if the player remains at the same rank, The Daily Diff will be 0.

 - The Daily Diff number will be yellow if 0, green if 1, red if -1.